Ogeon/rustful/README.md

 		(Get, "/", handler)
 	];

-	let server = Server {
+	let server = Server::new(
-		//Build a router tree from the routes and give it to the server
-		handlers: Router::from_routes(routes),

 		//Set the listening port.
-Let's use 8080 this time
+Let's use 8080 this time 8080,

-		port: 8080
-	};
+		//Build a router tree from the routes and give it to the server Router::from_routes(routes)
+	);

 	//Start the server.
 All code beyond this point is unreachable server.run();